AzureAD/rms-sdk-for-cpp/docs/how_to_build_it.md

    git checkout feature/winport-evo
    ```

 6. You will need to create a third_party folder that has SDK dependencies.
-Internal users can do so as follows.
+Create this folder as the child of the sdk root folder (rms-sdk-for-cpp in this case).
+If you are a developer outside Microsoft, use the third_party folder provided by us (rename whichever you are using between third_party_msvc15win32 and third_party_msvc15win64 to third_party).
+Microsoft Redmond users can do so as follows.
    ```
    cd rms-sdk-for-cpp
    mkdir third_party